Subscribe to RSS feeds Bulkowski Blog via RSS

 10 New Price Lines

-The 10 new price lines act as a bearish reversal both in theory and reality but just barely.
+The 10 new price lines candle pattern acts as a bearish reversal both in theory and reality but just barely.
 Price reverses just 51% of the time.
 That is really random because you will not be able to say with any certainty that price will reverse.
-What’s worse, is the overall performance rank: 100 where 103 is worst and 1 is best.
+What's worse is the overall performance rank: 100 where 103 is worst and 1 is best.
 Yuck.

 With the new lines candles, 8, 10, 12 and 13, I determine the breakout direction using the last candle line in the pattern.
 A close above the top or a close below the bottom of it would constitute an up or down breakout, respectively.
 The measure rule (percentage meeting price target) is based on taking the height of the move from the first to last candle in the pattern and dividing by 6 for upward breakouts or 3 for downward breakouts.
 The reason for this is because the pattern can be quite tall and using the full height would set an almost impossible target.